bleeding182/bleeding182.github.io/_posts/2017-11-11-dagger-rules-engagement.md

   }
 }
 {% endhighlight %}

-This lets Dagger know that this module can provide `Retrofit`.
-Dagger will call this method with an `OkHttpClient` when it needs the object.
+This lets Dagger know that this module can provide `Retrofit` and Dagger will call this method, passing in an `OkHttpClient`, when it needs to create the object.

+> **Note:** Modules can do more than that, like  [binding implementations to their interfaces here][interfacebinding], but for now I'd like to stick to the bare basics.

 ## 6. Scopes contain an object only once.